Farm Insurance in Washington

 - Replacement Cost Coverage – will pay on a loss at the replacement cost instead of the actual cash value.

-- Property enhancements – can be added by endorsements these endorsements broaden coverage in bundles of coverage.
+- Property enhancements – can be added by endorsements that broaden coverage.

 - Boarded Animals Coverage – can be added both as a property endorsement and liability endorsement.
 Under a standard policy neither liability or property damage is covered if the loss is caused by or to a boarded animal.